We define and discuss the complex trigonometric functions.

 To define we will use Maclaurin series and the sum identity for the cosine.

-The sum identity for the sine function states that for all angles and .
+The sum identity for the sine function states that: for all (real) inputs and .

 Based on the results obtained in the method for defining the complex cosine, which of the following is the definition of the complex sine function ?

-Since the real sine and cosine functions are periodic, so are their complex extenstions.
+Since the real sine and cosine functions are periodic, so are their complex extensions.

 The periodicity follows immediately from the definition: The periodicity of the cosine is proved similarly (verify).